egXcoder/Study-Repository/database/parts/internals.md

     - Every read must check: whether a row’s xmin (created by tx) and xmax (deleted by tx) are visible This adds a little logic to each read.
 Usually minor — but measurable at scale.

+#### Q: is postgres work with clustered index?
+- PostgreSQL tables are heap-organized by default, meaning rows are stored in insertion order, not sorted by any index.
+- Creating an index (primary or secondary) does not automatically sort the table.
+Indexes point to the ctid of the rows in the heap.

 ## Mysql